Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (`model.py:72:89`) consisted of a convolution neural network with the following layers and layer sizes:

 <table>
     <tr>